BHS Course Catalog

 Fee: None (TI-84 or equivalent is required)

 This course is designed to assist students with specific deficits in the areas of math.
-The focus of the course is on the study of geometric equations, multiple-step equation techniques, abstract reasoning skills, and problem-solving skills.
-While similar geometry skills are covered, the material is paced to permit mastery of content and further skill development.
+The focus of the course is on the essential skills of Geometry, including study of geometric equations, multiple step equation techniques, abstract reasoning skills, and problem-solving skills.
+The material is paced to permit for mastery of content and further skill development.
 Topics include: points, lines, and planes, measuring segments, distance/midpoint, triangle/polygon angle measures, Pythagorean theorem, and more.

 Essentials Transition to College Math (2 terms, 1 credit)